-In all other instances, revenue from sales of development properties is only recognised upon the transfer of control and significant risks and rewards of ownership of the property to the buyer.
+Revenue from sales of completed development properties is only recognised upon the transfer of control and significant risks and rewards of ownership of the property to the buyer.
 This generally coincides with the point in time when the development unit is delivered to the buyer.
 No revenue is recognised when there is significant uncertainty as to the collectability of the consideration due or the possible return of units sold.